 The versatility and cleanliness of a sonic drill rig is what sets it apart from other drills that simply move earth and crush rock.

 “(Sonic) uses high frequency, and vibration to drill instead of hammering.
-This leaves the soil almost undisturbed,” explained Trevor Lowry, our drilling geologist and Cherokee Pass field supervisor.
+This leaves the soil almost undisturbed,” explained Trevor Lowry, our drilling geologist and Cherokee Pass site manager.

 Sonic drill rigs can core bedrock, as well as unconsolidated materials, making them ideal for the geologically diverse and varied sites of the Ozarks and greater Midwest.
 As an added bonus, they are much “greener” than an auger or air rotary drill, producing about a third of the drilling waste of a conventional drill, all contained and controlled in plastic liners.